Sufficient Control of Complex Networks: Sufficient Controllability of Directed Networks

 \subsection{Sufficient Controllability Problem Formulation}

-Sufficient controllability problem is to allocate connections between a minimum number of external control inputs and the network to ensure that a sufficiently large number ($|R|$) of nodes are controllable.
-Consider the following linear time-invariant (LTI) dynamic system,
+Sufficient controllability problem is to allocate connections between a minimum number of external control inputs and the network to ensure that a given sufficiently large number of nodes are controllable.
+The sufficient controllability problem can be formulated as